Mount Pritchard: Transport

-The closest train stations are the Cabramatta, Liverpool and Warwick Farm stations.
+The closest railway stations are Cabramatta, Liverpool and Warwick Farm stations.

 Education

 Mount Pritchard has two government primary schools: Mount Pritchard Public and Mount Pritchard East Public School.
 There is also the Les Powell School for students with severe intellectual and multiple disabilities.

 Sport and recreation

 The Mounties Club in Meadows Road, Mount Pritchard supports a number of local teams in various sports, including the Mounties rugby league team in the NSW Cup and the Mounties Wanderers in the National Premier Leagues NSW 2.

 Mount Pritchard also has an oval, Mount Pritchard Oval, for the rugby league and football team.

 Lions Lookout is a scenic spot that features panoramic views of western Sydney, including the Sydney skyline.